C04LA/instagram-unfollow/README.md

 # 🤳 INSTAGRAM UNFOLLOW
 #### LEIA ANTES DE USAR

-Para utilizar o programa, instalar a lib do Instagram
+Para obter a total experiencia do programa, faça a instalação da lib do Instagram
 * Python

   ```sh